kodolinija/stardeus-mod-template/Code/README.md

 Best way to figure how to create the code is to decompile Stardeus DLL files and analyze them.
 There are some free decompilers available: JetBrains DotPeek, dnSpy.

 Note that everything that uses `RuntimeInitializeOnLoadMethod` will be `sealed` to prevent attempts of extending classes with custom implementations.
 This is intended, inheritence is bad design in general, composition should be preferred.
 Also, `RuntimeInitializeOnLoadMethod` will not work with inheritence.
 Easiest way to modify some component is to create a new component that interacts with existing component.
 For example, see `Bullet` and `EnergyBullet` - these are separate components and `EnergyBullet` extends the functionality of `Bullet`.

-## Publishing your mod on Steam Workshop

-### Initial Upload

-0. Make sure you have removed any unnecessary files from the mod, including C# compilation artifacts (obj folder), Blender files, unused files from the mod template, etc
-1. Open ModInfo.json, make sure you have changed the Id
-2. Set "SteamWorkshop" to true in ModInfo.json
-3. Delete SteamWorkshopItemId file from the mod folder
-4. Run Stardeus through Steam
-5. Go to Main Menu > Mods > Your Mod and press the "Upload to Steam Workshop" button
-6. Wait until you see a confirmation popup and a browser page will open a new tab with your new mod on Steam Workshop

-### Updating Your Mod

-0. Do not delete or change the SteamWorkshopItemId file, it has your mod steam id
-1. Make changes to the mod, rebuild the DLL if necessary
-2. Run Stardeus through Steam
-3. Go to Main Menu > Mods > Your Mod and press "Upload to Steam Workshop" button

-You can only update the mod if your Steam user is the creator and if the mod is inside the User mods folder, not downloaded through Steam Workshop.

 ## Debugging in Visual Studio with breakpoints